-If it hasn’t been clear yet, the hypothalamic-pituitary-adrenal (HPA) axis is one of the leading contributors to poor reproductive health.
-The pituitary gland tells the reproductive organs what to do, and the hypothalamus tells the pituitary gland what to do, and the adrenals produce cortisol which influences the activity of both the hypothalamus and the pituitary glands.
-Yikes.
+The hypothalamic-pituitary-adrenal (HPA) axis (you can read an introduction to it here) is one of the leading contributors to poor reproductive health.
+The pituitary gland tells the reproductive organs what to do, and the hypothalamus tells the pituitary gland what to do.
+If the hypothalamus puts up a stop sign, then sex hormone levels fall.

 The HPA axis is dysregulated by all types of stress.
 Acute stress is handled fairly easily, as the HPA axis is typically stable and in fact built to optimize an individual’s response to stress.
 But chronic stress is– as we are all well aware– half of one of Satan’s eyelashes away from downright insidious.

 Chronic stress itself is divisible into two distinct categories: psychological stress and metabolic stress.

 Psychosocial stress is caused by mental, emotional, and social factors.
 Metabolic distress is caused by energy deficits–which are caused by restricted food intake and excessive exercise.
 Basically, anything that significantly deprives a woman’s body of caloric energy is a metabolic stress.

 This post is going to focus on metabolic distress.
 I treat the psychosocial and how these two are interrelated in the following post.

 You can also read more on how to regain fertility through food and lifestyle by clicking here for my bestselling book, Sexy by Nature.

 Hypothalamic Amenorrhea in general

 The point of the HPA axis is to metabolically mobilize individuals in stressful circumstances.
 It causes stress hormones to go up – which can energize you!